jessepasos/training-app/readme.md

 Immediately after registration, the user should be presented with a page where they are instructed to commandeer a ship, the Black Perl.

 In order to build this functionality, you need to register a new route, `/commandeer`.
-This route can point to a new method on the `ShipController`, commandeer.
+This route can point to a new method on the `ShipController`, `commandeer()`.
 Within this method, you need to show the corresponding view.

 Within the view, create a form which posts directly back to the same page with a hidden input item with the ship's name, The Black Perl.
 This route should point to another method on the `ShipController` where you will save the ship in the database, as well as link the ship to the authenticated user.
 It should then return a redirect response to the homepage.

 On the homepage, the user should now see their new ship as well as some other information about their port.
 The next step is to build the functionality to add pirates to the new ship.

-Under the section title "Pirates", add a form with the following fields: Pirate name and a drop down called rank (for now all the pirates will belong to your new ship, the Black Perl).
+Under the section titled "Pirates", add a form with the following fields: Pirate name and a drop down called rank (for now all the pirates will belong to your new ship, the Black Perl).
 Each pirate should be assigned a role for the ship.
 Add the following options to the rank drop down list:
 - Captain
 - First mate
 - Second mate